 Though the United States of America apply strict requirements to many countries in the world in order to permit their residents to enter, this is not the case when it comes to Britons.
 The citizens of the United Kingdom are privileged regarding traveling to the US.
 They are part of the list of the countries the US applies the visa waiver system to, through which the visitors can apply online for a traveling authorization in order to be permitted to enter the US, by land, air or sea.

-In this article, we will go through the USA visa types for Britons, how to apply for an USA visa from the UK, meaning the process that they has to go over in order to obtain an American visa, including the requirements and tasks one has to fulfill in order to qualify.
+In this article, we will go through the USA visa types for British residents, how to apply for an USA visa from the UK, meaning the process that they has to go over in order to obtain an American visa, including the requirements and tasks one has to fulfill in order to qualify.

 However, all UK residents who do not hold a citizenship of a country that is exempt from U.S visa requirements and are not citizens of Canada or Bermuda are required to obtain a visa to travel to the United States.